bc21-uiuc/CS128H-Any-Preferences/README.md

 # Project Introduction

   We create an aural browser engine.
 Basically, it takes the HTML and CSS and generates audio based on that.
+We chose to make this because we thought it was cool idea we were leaning towards ands seems reasonably challenging to make.
 ![alt text](https://3fxtqy18kygf3on3bu39kh93-wpengine.netdna-ssl.com/wp-content/uploads/2019/11/BrowserEngine.png)

 # System Overview